UCN-LANY-Technology3/ConsumingRESTFromJavaScript_v2/README.md

 This repository demonstrates how to consume REST APIs from JavaScript using `fetch()` and modern asynchronous patterns like `async` and `await`.

 ## Features
-- Making REST API requests with the `fetch()` API
+- Making REST API requests with ajax and axios
-- Handling different HTTP methods (GET, POST, PUT, DELETE)
 - Parsing JSON responses and error handling
-- Asynchronous JavaScript with `async`/`await` and promises
+- Asynchronous JavaScript